RonBeny/aurora-assingment/README.md

 ## storage and security

-The Jenkins instance has a variable the user should enter (for this example I kept it full) The GitHub tokan is very limited for security resons in the future we could use a better way to pass the variables (secrets and such) I didn't had a chance of adding external storage with another container
+The Jenkins instance has a variable the user should enter (for this example I kept it full) The GitHub tokan is very limited for security resons and will be sent sepretly in the future we could use a better way to pass the variables (secrets and such) I didn't had a time for adding external storage with another container.